wxtiles/wxtiles.github.io/getting-started/index.md

 # Beta Status
 The WXTiles service is currently in beta.
 As such you should expect that there will be changes to the WXTiles API, WXTiles clients, and this documentation.

-The API is versioned by a path parameter: api.wxtiles.com/v1 is the current root of all API calls.
+We are currently supporting two versions of the API, V0 and V1.
+The API endpoints are versioned by a path parameter: api.wxtiles.com/v1 is the current root of all V1 API calls.
 Breaking changes will only be made by increasing the version path parameter.

 #API Documentation
-View the web API documentation [here](./api-docs/).
-There you will find valid enpdpoints expected response codes, and the structure of responses.
+The REST API documentation details all valid enpdpoints expected response codes, and the structure of responses.

+V0 API docs are [here](./api-docs/v0)
+V1 API docs are [here](./api-docs/v1)

 # JS Client Documentation
 View the API documentation for the wxTilesjs library [here](./wxtilesjs-docs).